 How do I let customers know I accept Apple Pay

 Before you make a decision about accepting Apple Pay, let’s go over how it works.
 Apple Pay transactions are a type of contactless payment that are enabled through a technology called near field communication, or NFC.
 NFC is what enables two devices — like a smartphone and a payments reader — to communicate with each other when they’re held close together.

-Right now, Apple Pay is available on iPhone 6, iPhone 6 Plus, iPhone SE, iPhone 7, and iPhone 7 Plus as well as the Apple Watch.
-Learn more about how to set up Apple Pay on your device
+Apple Pay is available the iPhone, iPad, and Apple Watch.
+Learn more about how to set up Apple Pay on your device.

 How does Apple Pay work?